- Our School

 As well as the Traits of Writing we explicitly teach how and why authors write using certain language patterns and word choices by Scaffolding Literacy.
 Through this approach students learn how to write using the stylistic language features authors apply to create feeling and intent.
 As we build student knowledge of these features using quality author mentor texts we see it transferring into their own writing.

-Spelling conventions and handwriting skills are supported through whole class and small group instruction using THRASS (Teaching Handwriting, Reading And Spelling Skills).
+Spelling conventions and handwriting skills are supported through whole class and small group instruction using Multisensory Structured Language (MSL), which combines the use of visual, auditory and kinaesthetic-tactile pathways to enhance memory and learning of written language.